300f20t/Recipe-Generator/README.md

 ### **Information for those who want to build this:**

-MCreator plugins: File manager
+MCreator plugins: File manager.

-Minecraft version: 1.21.1 NeoForge
+Minecraft version: 1.20.1 Forge

-MCreator version: 2024.4

 ### **What is this mod and how to use it?**